20 Day New Zealand End to End

 Board the coach for Queenstown, arriving in the evening.
 If the weather is suitable take a scenic flight back over the Southern Alps (own expense).
 (L) (2 nights)

-The flight shaves off approximately 4 hours off a return by coach.
+The flight shaves approximately four hours off a return by coach.
 It is however very weather dependent, so if the weather doesn’t play ball, then you will need to return by coach and we will refund the upgrade price.

 New Zealand has a great deal of things to see and do, why not add one of our optional sightseeing activities to your trip.
 Prices are per adult (we'll adjust your quote for any children).